richardanaya/wasm-module/README.md

 # Want to make your own library?

-Checkout [web_common](https://github.com/richardanaya/web_common) for some types and common values to use in your project so you don't have to re-create te wheel
+Use [web_common](https://github.com/richardanaya/web_common) for common types and values to use in your project so you don't have to re-create the wheel

 ```toml
 [dependencies]
 web_common = "0.0.1"
 ```

-An example of library using JQuery

 ```rust
 use web_common::*;